Sections of this module:Introduction

 Connect to a remote desktop

 Graphical Interfaces on the ssh terminal

 Install a web server

 View all sections on one page (Printer friendly)

-In this module we are going to learn how to launch an instance and how to connect to it.
-We are going to discuss two ways to connect: (a) with the command line and (b) to a remote desktop, with the benefits of having a graphical interface.
+In this module you will learn how to launch an instance and how to connect to it.
+We will discuss two ways to connect: (a) using the command line and (b) to a remote desktop, with the benefits of having a graphical user interface (GUI).
 We will briefly take a look at how to run graphical applications via the command line (instead of the remote desktop), and we will also set up a web server to publish a very simple website.
 Finally, we will set up the different cloud storage types, so we can access the storage remotely and directly from our instance.

 The following videos go through most of the content in this module and offer a less in-depth description of the subject than the documentation does.

 In Module 5 we have already discussed in more detail what an instance is, but let’s do a little recap at this point.
 In the NeCTAR Research Cloud, an instance is a virtual machine.
 Instances running inside the Research Cloud are just like real-life computers, except that they run remotely, “in the Cloud”.
 Here and when learning about them on the web, you will often find them referred to as “instances”.